matiasandina/NATSCI191/Delayed_Gratification.md

 Let's do some plots!

 ```
-1. Open the spreadsheet
+1. Open the "delayed-trials.csv"
-1. Make 3 piecharts with the answers to the 3 questions
+1. Make 3 piecharts or stacked barplots with the answers to the 3 questions
 1. Open "delayed-table.csv"
-1. Make 3 lineplots showing if belonging to Group 1 or Group 2 influenced the decision
+1. Make 3 lineplots showing if belonging to Group 1 or Group 2 influenced the decision on each of the questions
 ```